iagox86/dnscat2/doc/protocol.md

 - This can be sent at any time, though will typically be sent first
 - The client and server each send a random 32-bit nonce
-- The proof is a HMAC_SHA1() of the string "dnscat2", signed with the shared key (this is a quick way of telling if we're using the same shared key)
+- The proof is a HMAC_SHA1() of the string "dnscat2", signed with the shared secret (this is a quick way of telling if we're using the same shared secret)

 ### MESSAGE_TYPE_VALIDATE: [0x04]